-You feel quite the foodie insider once you finally find the quirky Rochelle Canteen—it's set in the old former bicycle shed at the restored Victorian-era Rochelle School (off Arnold Circus in Shoreditch, not far from Liverpool Street and the trendy boutiques of Redchurch Street).
-Ring a buzzer next to a pale blue door, go in through the "Boys" entrance (passing a former playground), and enter chef Margot Henderson's long white, austere canteen which has an open kitchen and two long Formica tables, Ercol chairs, and Shaker coat pegs on the wall.
-Gloriously understated British fare arrives at a leisurely pace, from simple devilled kidneys on toast to a retro plate of Yorkshire ham and parsley sauce.
-Bump along with the Frieze London art, architecture, and designer crowd, and enjoy seasonal guinea fowl with bacon, or skate and capers, and finish with lemon posset or quince jelly.
-Note it's BYO (£5 corkage), and only open 9 am to 4:30 pm weekedays for breakfast, elevenses, lunch, and tea.
+You feel quite the foodie insider once you finally track down the quirky Rochelle Canteen—it's set in an old former bike shed at the restored Victorian-era Rochelle School (off Arnold Circus in Shoreditch, not far from Liverpool Street and the trendy boutiques of Redchurch Street).
+Ring a buzzer next to a pale blue door, go in through the "Boys" entrance (passing a former playground), and enter chef Margot Henderson's long white, austere canteen, which has an open kitchen and two long Formica tables, Ercol chairs, and Shaker coat pegs on the wall.
+Gloriously understated British fare arrives at a leisurely pace, from simple deviled kidneys on toast to a retro plate of Yorkshire ham and parsley sauce.
+Bump along with the Frieze London art and design crowd, and enjoy seasonal guinea fowl with bacon, or skate and capers, and finish with lemon posset or quince jelly.
+Note it's BYO (£5 corkage), and only open 9 am to 4:30 pm weekdays for breakfast, elevenses, lunch, and tea.